digideskio/graduateWork/Rotations/Garner Lab/README.md

 That was indecipherable.
 I elected to not use it.
 If that's an issue, it should probably be reinserted into the MST.pl script.
 This function is stored in `~/home/wetherc/scripts/detectMicsUnmapped/process.sh`.
 - - - - - -

-The script then runs `velveth` on the fasta input (unmapped.fa).
+The script then runs `velveth` on the BAM input (`merged.bam`).
 Karthik's script specified a hash length of 71.
-Not sure why; according to the docs anything above 31 will generally be automatically reduced.
+Not sure why that kmer length, but I kept it...

 We then call `velvetg` for de Bruijn graph construction, error removal and repeat resolution.